actharsis/Stupid-Bot/README.md

 In `config.py` you can specify your token and some additional options.

 ## Requirements
-python3
+python3 with dependencies from requirements.txt

-discord.py

-wavelink

-discord_slash

-pixivpy3

-peewee

-PIL

-emoji

-java version "17.0.2"

-Lavalink server for music bot features
+Lavalink server for music features

 ***Optional***

-tensorflow

-tensorflow_hub
+nsfw-detector

 selenium